Intro

 Neovim

-To project Neovim
+To the Neovim project.

 PR: Fix opts.title Behaviors of _make_floating_popup_size